 ESMA guidelines summary

-- that relevant individuals providing the specified service, which includes those who are responsible for the supervision of relevant individuals, possess the necessary knowledge and appropriate competence required by the ESMA guidelines
+- relevant individuals providing the specified service, which includes those who are responsible for the supervision of relevant individuals, possess the necessary knowledge and appropriate competence required by the ESMA guidelines

-- that relevant individuals who have not acquired the necessary knowledge or competence do not provide those relevant services under supervision for a period exceeding 4 years
+- relevant individuals who have not acquired the necessary knowledge or competence do not provide those relevant services under supervision for a period exceeding 4 years

-- that relevant individuals have obtained appropriate experience which means that the relevant individual has successfully demonstrated the ability to carry on the activities through previous work experience.
+- relevant individuals have obtained appropriate experience which means that the relevant individual has successfully demonstrated the ability to carry on the activities through previous work experience.
 This work must have been performed, on a full-time equivalent basis, for a minimum period of 6 months

 - the proportionate application of knowledge and competence requirements ensuring relevant individuals have the necessary levels of knowledge and competence to fulfil their obligations, reflecting the scope and degree of the relevant services provided

-- that the level and intensity of knowledge and competence expected for those providing a personal recommendation should be of a higher standard than those giving information
+- the level and intensity of knowledge and competence expected for those providing a personal recommendation should be of a higher standard than those giving information

-Characteristics and criteria and of an appropriate qualification
+Characteristics and criteria of an appropriate qualification

 We do not list specific appropriate qualifications that meet the criteria and characteristics of the ESMA guidelines.
 The review of an appropriate qualification can be carried out by the firm or an external body.